leobitz/leobitz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lecturer at School of Information Technology and Engineering, Addis Ababa Institute of Technology.
+subtitle: A passionate AI/ML Researcher and Engineer.
+Currently serving as a Lecturer at School of Information Technology and Engineering, Addis Ababa Institute of Technology, Ethiopia.

 profile:
   align: right